nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

 ### Stats feature
 #### Implementation of stats feature

 The `stats` command implemented using the `StatsCommand` class, which extends the `Command` class, and the `statsCommandParser` class, which implements the `Parser<StatsCommand>` class.
-Upon receiving an input string that has `stats` as the fist word, the `Employee Tracker` object will instantiate an `stats` object with the `statement` string.
+Upon receiving an input string that has `stats`, the `Employee Tracker` object will instantiate an `stats` object with the `statement` string.
 The user can see stats for all employee.

 * `stats` the stats of all employee will be state on the UI.